Can Athenex Inc. (ATNX) Remain Competitive?

 Insider Trading

-VIERLING JOHN, the Director of Athenex Inc., purchase 250 shares at $4.50 during a trade that took place back on May 07, which means that VIERLING JOHN is holding 3,750 shares at $1,125 based on the most recent closing price.
+WU JINN, the Director of Athenex Inc., purchase 50,000 shares at $3.22 during a trade that took place back on Sep 14, which means that WU JINN is holding 403,208 shares at $161,000 based on the most recent closing price.

 Stock Fundamentals for ATNX